 Currently, IoT is the state-of-the-art organizational approach to construct complex representations of the flow of life around us.
 Various, perhaps pervasive, sensors, working collectively, will broadcast to us representations of real events in real time.
 It will be our task to continuously extract the semantics of these representations and possibly react to them by injecting some response actions into the mix to ensure some desired outcome.

-Pragmatics studies context and how it affects semantics.
-Context is sometimes culturally, socially, and historically based.
+Pragmatics studies context and how it affects meaning, and context is usually culturally, socially, and historically based.
 For example, pragmatics would encompass the speaker’s intent, body language, and penchant for sarcasm, as well as other signs, usually culturally based, such as the speaker’s type of clothing, which could influence a statement’s meaning.
 Generic signal/sensor-based retrieval should also use syntactical, semantic, and pragmatics-based approaches.
 If we are to understand and model the flow of life around us, this will be a necessity.

-Our community has successfully developed various approaches to decode the syntax and semantics of these artifacts, or at least the dominant semantics, as image snippets (bags of visual words) are more polysemous than text.
+Our community has successfully developed various approaches to decode the syntax and semantics of these artifacts.
 The development of techniques that use contextual information is in its infancy, however.
-Artistic media, such as painting, sculpture, performance art, movies, and others, bring along more contextual baggage than other sorts of media.
 With the expansion of the data horizon, through the ever-increasing use of metadata, we can certainly put all media on more equal footing.

-Now is the perfect time to actively promote this cross-fertilization of our ideas in order to solve some very hard and important problems.
+Now is the perfect time to actively promote this cross-fertilization of our ideas to solve some very hard and important problems.